LeapBeyond/cli-mfa/README.md

 aws_session_token=FQoDYXdzEFsaDEBVOb7NNZ0WL0g5xCKwATh8Yo+p0XJQDwO5iMrEd9ajopwuK9ZFK7V61it/e+JrK0RQvgyAedB9R5n7r/fXHg/Ak6YACe9DtlhVpX8Ww8VWbxlMibruc4/DtZKXT8n7UbREfFAnl1rhSD18iFUd39uuuu1dOVtqYwJUob7MzUUMs3vypk66ARWyHcd1H+S0PgnnUbN/ynvhq+BREtEgBX4UIrbxByzYskSC2x6v8oDnrCj+9HHgKGICm/Yj6f0LKIOI7dkF
 ```

-At a glance this looks pretty useful - you've got some credentials with a fixed life span (you can specify a shorter lifespan, the default is quite long - see <https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html> for more information), even if it's a bit fiddly to get them in play for subsequent CLI calls.
+At a glance this looks pretty useful - you've got some credentials with a fixed life span even if it's a bit fiddly to get them in play for subsequent CLI calls.
+Note you can specify a shorter lifespan, as the default is quite long - see <https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html> for more information.

 There's some problems though.

-To begin with (see <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getsessiontoken.html>) you cannot use the temporary credentials to use the IAM or STS API.
-More critically, you still needed to have provided credentials for the IAM user in order to be able to request the temporary credential.
+To begin with you cannot use the temporary credentials to use the IAM or STS API (see <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getsessiontoken.html>).
+More critically, you still had to have provided credentials for the IAM user in order to be able to request the temporary credential.
 It's not particularly obvious, but does need to be spelled out: even though you have different credentials, you still operate as the same principal, although all subsequent calls carry an indication that MFA has been enabled.

 This does suggest one route forward - the user (or better the user's group) - could have a policy that allowed calling _GetSessionToken_ without restriction, but then require MFA to be enabled for any other actions.
 This is feasible if the principal has a fairly limited set of permissions, but could get cumbersome for an administration or development account.